 There are many reasons why that little 1.5-ounce package of basil costs so much, one of which is costly shipping.
-Basil wilts super-fast, so a lot of energy and effort need to go into bringing it quickly to its point of sale.
-What isn’t sold will often go to waste.
-By growing your own basil plant, even if it’s in a container on the patio, you can both save money and make pesto all summer long.
+Basil wilts quickly, so a lot of energy and effort go into bringing it quickly to its point of sale.
+What isn’t sold often goes to waste.
+By growing your own basil plant, even if it’s in a container on the patio, you can save money and make pesto all summer.

 2. Plant Too Much

-We all know the zucchini jokes about sticking them in your neighbor’s car when they aren’t looking.
+We all know the zucchini jokes about sticking them in your neighbors’ car when they aren’t looking.
 But there’s more to that story than just passing along vegetables: By sharing our abundance, we help strengthen community ties.
 When neighbors and friends share in our garden harvest, we all win when connections among our neighbors grow.
-And remember, you never know what comes back your way: We gave our neighbor Anna some of our snap peas and she dropped off some amazing lemon curd along with her recipe.
-Look for that in a future blog!
+Also, you never know what will come back your way: We gave our neighbor Anna some of our snap peas, and she dropped off some amazing lemon curd along with her recipe.

-Composting may truly be the ultimate patriotic act—creative recycling at its finest.
-Not only are you keeping food waste out of the landfills, you are utilizing their nutrients to feed and improve the health of the soil.
+Composting might truly be the ultimate patriotic act—creative recycling at its finest.
+By composting, not only do you keep food waste out of the landfills, you utilize the nutrients to feed and improve the health of the soil.